-Purpose of this Standard: The ASHP Accreditation Standard for Postgraduate Year One (PGY1) Managed Care Pharmacy Residency Programs (hereinafter the Standard) establishes criteria for systematic training of pharmacists for the purpose of achieving professional competence in the delivery of patient-centered care and in pharmacy operational services in managed care settings.
-Its contents delineate the requirements for ASHP-accreditation of PGY1 residencies that build upon the educational foundation provided through completion of an accredited Doctor of Pharmacy degree program.
-Completion of a PGY1 pharmacy residency serves as one of the prerequisites for postgraduate year two (PGY2) residencies and fellowships.
+Purpose of this Standard: The ASHP Accreditation Standard for Postgraduate Year Two (PGY2) Pharmacy Residency Programs (hereinafter the Standard) establishes criteria for systematic training of pharmacists in advanced areas of pharmacy practice.
+Its contents delineate the requirements for PGY2 residencies, which build upon the foundation provided through completion of an accredited Doctor of Pharmacy degree program and an accredited postgraduate year one (PGY1) residency program.